benjymous/annotations/sandman/sandman.07.md

 - #### Panel 1

-  "Stinkard lord of piss and mire" sounds like a quote.
+  "Stinkard lord of piss and mire" sounds like it should be a quote, but no references can be found.

 ### Page 15